arangodb/docs/3.10/arangosearch-views.md

 Views guarantee the best execution plan (merge join) when querying multiple attributes, unlike collections with user-defined indexes.

-Views can be managed as follows:
+Views of type `arangosearch` can be managed as follows:
 - in the web interface, in the **VIEWS** section
 - via the [Views HTTP API](http/views.html)
 - through the [JavaScript API](appendix-references-dbobject.html#views)